lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 Since we are utilizing extremely sparse dataset, we decided to use LSH to map nearby data points to the same code by using hash functions that collide for similar points.
 For our purposes, we want a function that maps nearby points to the same hash value.
 To create recommendations, we utilized minhash function, as descripted in class, and get the nearest neighbors.

 The first step of the process is to create a signature matrix composed of hash values that has a set of signatures for all users.
 The hash function takes the form [(a(item) + b)%p], and operate on the item row index.
+This method has been introduced in [Corman et al](https://mitpress.mit.edu/books/introduction-algorithms).
 Also, ‘p’ is a prime number that is greater than the maximum possible value of the number of items, a is any odd number that can be chosen between 1 and p-1, and b is any number that can be chosen from 0 to p-1.

 ```python
 p = self.item_num